prashanthwagle/prashanthwagle/README.md

 - Bachelor’s in Information Science & Engineering
 - Master’s in Computer Science from University of Virginia (GPA: 3.97/4.00)
 - 3+ years of experience solving business problems with tech (and sometimes solving tech problems with business sense)
-- I like balancing depth and speed—shipping quickly, but with structure and patterns that make scaling easier
+- I like balancing depth and speed, shipping quickly, but with structure and patterns that make scaling easier

 ## My Tech Stack